 Consuming more calories than your body needs is not the hard part.
 A majority of the Western population is already eating at a calorie surplus without even knowing it!
 Most people go wrong by maintaining a calorie surplus that is way too high.

-The 3500 calorie rule indicates that a weekly calorie surplus of 3500 calories makes you gain 1 pound of bodyweight per week.
+Roughly, the 3500-calorie rule indicates that a weekly calorie surplus of 3500 calories makes you gain 1 pound of bodyweight per week.
 This is definitely not a scientific fact, research has shown this.
 But it’s still a viable way to estimate caloric demands regarding weight gain/loss rates.

 If you’re capable of gaining about 2 pounds of muscle a month at most, then you need a weekly calorie surplus of about 1750 to realize this.
 This is a daily calorie surplus of about 250 calories.
-Not only is this enough to maximize muscle growth, but it also minimizes fat gain.
+Not only is this generally enough to maximize muscle growth, but it also minimizes fat gain.

-This way of bulking, sets you up for gaining lean body mass while maintaining low body fat percentages year-round.
-Which is seen as ”impossible” by many.
+This way of bulking sets you up for gaining lean body mass while maintaining low body fat percentages year-round, which is seen as ”impossible” by many.

-Training during a bulk
+Training During a Bulk

-Like fitness researcher Eric Helms once said:
+Like researcher Dr. Eric Helms once said:

 Nutrition is only permissive, training stimulates muscle growth. – Eric Helms